andresg9108/manyp/README.md

 <span id="Starting"></span>
 ## Starting ##

-In principle, don't forget to open the "XAMPP Control Panel" and start the "Apache" service.
-Now we will create a folder called "myproject" in the path of the "XAMPP" file, which would be left with the following path "../xampp/htdocs/myproject".
-With the folder ready, we can now access it using the console of your operating system and execute the following command, which brings all the files from the "manyp" project.
+We will start by opening the "XAMPP Control Panel" and starting the "Apache" service.
+Now we can create a folder called "myproject" in the path of the "XAMPP" file and which is normally in the path "../xampp/htdocs/" if it has not been changed.
+With the folder ready, we can now access it using the console of your operating system and execute the following command that brings up all the files from the "manyp" project.

 ~~~
 install-here manyp-ag